Real estate professionals: Keeping in touch with past clients, future clients, and your sphere of influence pays off in new business…

 What are you waiting for?

 You can stay in touch with all your past clients and your entire sphere of influence, ensuring that they don’t forget you, and that they know how to contact you when the time is right.
-This entire set of 26 letters is only $129 – less than $6 a month to stay in touch with an agent’s largest source of new business.
+This entire set of 26 letters is only $129 – less than $6 a month to stay in touch with your largest source of new business.

 Please note: You are purchasing a license to use letters which are Copyright Marte Cliff.
 You are NOT purchasing resale rights.